 What does the survey cover?

-The investment statistics describe annual investments in fixed assets by companies.
+The investment statistics describe annual investments in fixed assets by enterprises.
 Statistics Netherlands looks at the value of investments from various perspectives:

 The survey in its present form started in 1995.
-In the period 1995-1999 it collected data on realised investments according to the criterion of use (including operational lease and hire).
-From 2000 the investment data are based on the criterion of ownership (excluding operational lease and hire).
-Investments were also studied in the period 1949-1997, but the results are not comparable with those of the survey.
+Data on the years 1995-1999 relate to concern investments realised based on the usage criterion (i.e. including operational lease and hire).
+From 2000 onwards, the investment data are based on the criterion of ownership (i.e. excluding operational lease and hire).
+Investments were also studied during the period 1949-1997, but this does not form a sequentially comparable series of figures with the survey in the current set-up.

 The investment data of year T have the following publication timetable:

-• in the middle of year T+1, provisional investment data (total investments without specifications) of year T are published for three sectors, namely mineral extraction, manufacturing, and energy and water supply
+• at the end of year T+1, provisional investment data (total investments without specifications) of year T are published for five sectors, namely:

 How is the survey conducted?